kbseah/phyloblitz/README.md

  * Investigate effect of dv cutoff values and clustering methods
  * Can we set thresholds more naturally by bootstrapping read metrics from mapping steps?
+ * Report metrics into a user-friendly file like phyloFlash:
+     * Numbers of reads mapped and taxonomic summary
+     * Assembled sequences, top hits, and respective read coverage and cluster metrics (plus heuristic assembly quality score)

 ## Citations